devotedarm04/diamond_hackathon01/README.md

 - Stay under the Ethereum contract size limit (24 KB) by splitting code into smaller pieces.

-Folder Structure:
+## Folder Structure ->

 diamond-1/
  ├── src/
  │   ├── Diamond.sol              # The main Diamond contract
  │   ├── libraries/
  │   │   └── LibDiamond.sol       # Library for managing the Diamond’s data
  │   ├── Facets/
  │   │   ├── DiamondCutFacet.sol  # Facet for upgrading the Diamond
  │   │   ├── DiamondLoupeFacet.sol # Facet for inspecting the Diamond
  │   │   ├── OwnershipFacet.sol   # Facet for managing ownership
  │   │   └── SimpleFacet.sol      # A test facet for adding/upgrading functions
  │   └── upgradeInitializers/
  │       └── DiamondInit.sol      # Contract for initializing the Diamond
  ├── test/
  │   ├── DiamondTest.t.sol        # Tests for the Diamond’s functionality
  │   └── DiamondDeploymentTest.t.sol # Tests for the deployment script
  ├── script/
  │   └── Diamond.s.sol            # Deployment script for the Diamond
  └── README.md                    # This file

 ## How the Diamond 1 Implementation Works ?